First United Methodist Church Slidell, Louisiana

-First United Methodist Church began on September 26, 1887, as the result of a brush arbor revival held by the Reverend James Tucker, pastor of the West Pearl Charge, Seashore District of the Mississippi Conference, Methodist Episcopal Church, South.
+First United Methodist Church began on September 26, 1887, as a result of a brush arbor revival held by the Reverend James Tucker, pastor of the West Pearl Charge, Seashore District of the Mississippi Conference, Methodist Episcopal Church, South.
 Twelve members, a significant number in New Testament history, formed the “Slidell Methodist Church.”
-Eleven were received by profession of faith: Mr. J. F. Luther, Mr. W. A. Luther, Mrs. T. Luther, Mrs. Iola Luther, Miss C. J. Luther, Miss Janie Dunham, Miss Iola Gray, Mrs. C. S. Ward, Mrs. A. Joiner, Mrs. Allen, and Mrs. J. A. Cherry.
+Eleven were received by profession of faith: Mr. J. F. Luther, Mr. W. A. Lutcher, Mrs. T. Lutcher, Mrs. Iola Lutcher, Miss C. J. Lutcher, Miss Janie Dunham, Miss Iola Gray, Mrs. C. S. Ward, Mrs. A. Joiner, Mrs. Allen, and Mrs. J. A. Cherry.
 The twelfth member, Mrs. T. C. Provost, was received by transfer of membership.

 The fledgling church met in a community building, used as both a school and church meeting house, erected near the railroad tracks by the Salmen Brick and Lumber Company.
 The original Methodist Church and a parsonage were built at Second and Guzman Streets.
 A graveyard, now Greenwood Cemetery, was situated directly behind the church.
 The congregation was subsequently separated from the West Pearl Charge and added to the Talisheek Charge.
 By 1905, continued growth constituted the need for relocation to First Street, with the later addition of an education building and new parsonage.
 The church remained a part of the Mandeville Charge until 1908 when the Slidell Charge was organized.

-On August 29, 2005, Hurricane Katrina came to shore and devastated the community of Slidell, New Orleans and surrounding parishes.
-Packing 145mph winds, this storm brought close to 5 feet of water onto our church campus which destroyed 95% of all contents.
-Unified through a spirit of perseverance, the people of First United Methodist began the task of gutting homes, businesses and the church campus.
+On August 29, 2005 Hurricane Katrina came to shore and devastated the community of Slidell, New Orleans, and surrounding parishes.
+Packing 145mph winds, this storm brought close to 5 feet of water onto or church campus which destroyed 95% of all contents.
+Unified through a spirit of perseverance, the people of First United Methodist began the task of gutting homes, businesses, and the church campus.

-With hands-on help from faith-based work teams, gifts of supplies and equipment, financial donations from other sister United Methodist Churches, organizations and individuals and the mighty power of prayer, we continue toward recovery and restoration still today.
+With hands-on help from faith-based work teams, gifts of supplies and equipment, financial donations from other sister United Methodist Churches, organizations and individuals and the mighty power of prayer, we celebrate our recovery and restoration that enabled us to be the church we are today.

-Through visionary leadership, dedicated teamwork and tremendous faith, we have seen our sanctuary and Family Life Center fully repaired in 2007.
-As well, a newly designed playground gives children a safe place in which to experience joy.
-Having converted former Preschool and Mother's Day Out space into administrative offices along with a refurbished Fellowship Hall and soon to presented facility plans, our future looks bright and full of promise.
-To date First United Methodist Church, Slidell is home to over 1530 members and worships on average 441 people in our three Sunday morning worship services.
+Through visionary leadership, dedicated teamwork and tremendous faith, we saw our Sanctuary and Family Life Center fully restored in 2007.
+A newly designed playground now gives children a safe place in which to experience joy.
+Former classrooms have been converted into administrative office space along with a refurbished Fellowship Hall that was once the original Sanctuary in the late 1950’s.